julianlam/tabIndent.js/README.md

 For styling purposes, after a textarea is enhanced by tabIndent, it will have the class `tabIndent-rendered`.

+The default tab sequence is '\t', but it can be set to any string you want.
+For example, to use four spaces instead of the tab character, just add the following line before rendering:

+    tabIndent.config.tab = '    ';

 ## Caveat

 **tabIndent.js** willingly breaks the default action of the `tab` button, whose